ellatrix/rename-wp-login/readme.txt

 = 1.0 =

 * Initial version.
 This is a fork of the Rename wp-login.php plugin, which is unmaintained https://wordpress.org/plugins/rename-wp-login/.
-All previous changelog can be found there.
+All previous changelogs can be found there.